Offset vs. Digital Printing: Differences and Use Cases

 Offset printing, also known as lithography, was traditionally the leading choice in quality print services.
 It is a process by which ink is transferred from an etched plate – one plate for each color – to a rubber sheet (i.e. blanket) before being transferred onto the printing surface.
 Typically, this has been the most consistent technique for precisely maintaining color matches, making it ideal for print runs that only require static printing such as pre-printed forms, brochures, flyers, business cards, and bulk postcard mailings.

 However, due to the static nature of litho printing, it is not ideal for variable print pieces that will be mailed to individual recipients such as statements, letters, and personalized postcards.
 Before the advancements of full-color digital print, offset printing was used for variable print jobs to create static, pre-printed forms whereby the variable content was printed in black ink.
-This two-process print method significantly limited artwork flexibility, personalization, the use of engaging color print, and required additional inventory management.
+This two-process print method significantly limited artwork flexibility, personalization, and the use of engaging color print, and required additional inventory management.

 What is Digital Printing?